 - a ‘strip’ of two binary call options on an asset with different strike prices but the same expiry.
 By buying, say, 60 contracts of the upper strike price option and 40 of the lower strike option means that the settlement price could now be 0.0, 0.4 and 1.0, the settlement value of 0.4 being triggered should the underlying asset price settle between the two strike prices.
 This strategy has been referred to as an Eachway Call.

 - an ‘onion option’ is a nest of double no-touch options whereby if the underlying asset price touches neither of the two inner strikes then the onion option settles at 1.
 But if either of these strikes are touched then the maximum payout would be reduced but not necessarily to zero, say 0.5.
 This process can be repeated so the new, replacement strikes on being touched reduces the maximum payout yet again, to maybe 0.25.
 And so on.

 Nadex Bull Spreads

 An interesting case in point is the Nadex Bull Spread.
-In conventional options terms this is just a call spread, yet Nadex offer this ‘Bull Spread’ so that there are 100 tradeable underlying prices between and including the two strikes.
-In effect this is a strip of 100 binary options so already the concept of offering binary options with variable settlement prices has already been firmly established by Nadex.
+In conventional options terms, this is just a call spread, yet Nadex offers this ‘Bull Spread’ so that there are 100 tradeable underlying prices between and including the two strikes.
+In effect, this is a strip of 100 binary options so already the concept of offering binary options with variable settlement prices has already been firmly established by Nadex.

 Markets in Infancy

 Financial markets rarely continue in the format that they were originally conceived.
-This is just as likely to be the case with the burgeoning binary options market as any mature market, most notably the CBOE whom offer a great 25 minute video covering their development.
+This is just as likely to be the case with the burgeoning binary options market as any mature market, most notably the CBOE who offers a great 25-minute video covering their development.